 On February 11, 2020, the JPA signed a sublease agreement with the City of South Lake Tahoe for \$1 to lease a property located at 3066 Lake Tahoe Boulevard in South Lake Tahoe to serve as an ambulance facility.
 The agreement ends on September 1, 2021 and, assuming the JPA meets the requirements specified in the agreement, the agreement will automatically renew for an additional five-year term through September 1, 2026 for \$1.
-The agreement requires the JPA to submit a written plan to the City to bring the building in compliance with building codes as a condition to renew the agreement.
-The JPA may continue to occupy the property on a month to month basis after the agreement has terminated without extension of or execution of a new agreement at the same terms unless the City provides written notice that it will terminate the month to month tenancy.
-The JPA has entered into various short-term leases for space during the year ended June 30, 2020 that will be renewed on a month to month basis until the facility is completed.
+The agreement requires the JPA to bring the building in compliance with building codes as a condition to renew the agreement, which is in progress.
+The JPA may continue to occupy the property on a month-to-month basis after the agreement has terminated without extension of or execution of a new agreement at the same terms unless the City provides written notice that it will terminate the month-to-month tenancy.
+The JPA has entered into various short-term leases for space during the years ended June 30, 2020 and 2021 that will be renewed on a month to month basis until the facility is completed.